What Are the Early Pregnancy Symptoms?

 Increased Urination

 If you go to the bathroom more often than usual, this could be a sign of pregnancy.
-It usually means that your body has increased levels of hormones and is producing more blood, which results in your kidneys working extra hard, so the extra fluid ends up in your bladder.
+It usually means that your body is producing more blood, which results in your kidneys working extra hard, so the extra fluid ends up in your bladder.

 Other Symptoms

-Other symptoms, such as spotting or mood swings, vary from woman to woman and are a little less reliable for predicting pregnancy.
+Other symptoms, such as spotting or mood swings, are less obvious for predicting pregnancy.

 Schedule a Pregnancy Test & Ultrasound

-Ultrasounds help to confirm a pregnancy, determine how far along you are, and confirm that the pregnancy is located within the uterus, ruling out the complication of an ectopic pregnancy.
+Ultrasounds are critical in determining how far along you are and confirming that the pregnancy is located within the uterus, ruling out the complication of an ectopic pregnancy.

 An ultrasound also confirms the viability of the pregnancy.
 Up to 30% of pregnancies end in miscarriage.
-If the pregnancy is found to be non-viable, this will give you information to help you safely proceed.
+If a heartbeat cannot be detected, you may naturally miscarry and would be advised to follow up with your physician.

 If this is an unexpected pregnancy, we provide a compassionate, pressure-free, non-judgmental environment for you to consider and discuss your next steps.
+Our licensed medical professionals can answer your questions and address your concerns.
 Call/text Waterleaf confidentially at 630-360-2256 or contact us securely online today!